Jflores427/Photo-Editor/README.md

 # PhotoEditor

 ## Project Overview
 Developed a Photo Editor with Java as a final project for my Software Design course.
-At the time of my submission, my project was fully functional, but as time progressed the dependencies needed to run the project became superannuated and no longer functioned.
-As such, as its no longer possible to run the project without major alterations to the code, I have decided to also share a PowerPoint containing a demo and further details of the application.
+I have decided to also share a PowerPoint containing a demo and further details of the application.

 ## Illustrations
 Review the Android Studio Photo Editor Experience- Josue Flores.pptx file.